 DESCRIPTION OF ACLS HUMANITIES E-BOOK

-ACLS Humanities E-Book (HEB) is an online collection of approximately 3,700 books of high quality in the humanities, accessible through institutional and individual subscription.
+ACLS Humanities E-Book (HEB) is an online collection of around 5,000 books of high quality in the humanities, accessible through institutional and individual subscription.
 HEB is available to entire campus communities.
 Using any web browser, faculty, students, staff and library patrons of subscribing institutions can view and search the HEB collection from campus offices, libraries, dorms and remotely when off-campus.
 An institutional subscription to HEB includes unlimited, simultaneous multi-user access from any Internet-connected location.

 The HEB collection offers a user-friendly interface that features well-formatted text and hypertext links for efficient navigation.

-Usage statistics by title are tracked by the University of Michigan and are available to participating libraries and Humanities E-Book, which shares these statistics with publishers and authors when reporting royalties.
+Usage statistics by title are tracked by the University of Michigan and are available to participating libraries and ACLS Humanities E-Book, which shares these statistics with publishers and authors when reporting royalties.
 Instructions for accessing usage statistics are available on the Librarian Resources page.
 Fair-use rights and restrictions apply to printing and downloading.

 HEB incorporates two different types of electronic books: digitized versions of already-published titles presented as page-image scans and XML-encoded titles.